-Blaise Agüera y Arcas is married to Adrienne Fairhall, and they have two children, Anselm (a boy) and Eliot (a girl).
+Blaise Agüera y Arcas is married to Adrienne Fairhall, and they have two children, Anselm and Eliot.

-Blaise runs a ~300 person team focusing on distributed, ethical, and on-device AI at Google’s Seattle office and other locations worldwide.
-Some publicly visible projects from his team include Federated Learning, Artists and Machine Intelligence, AIY Projects, Hollywood gender equality work with the Geena Davis Institute, and the Google Clips camera, Google’s first “AI device” powered by local neural nets.
+Blaise runs a ~500 person team focusing on distributed, ethical, and on-device AI at Google’s Seattle office and other locations worldwide.
+Some publicly visible projects from his team include Federated Learning, Artists and Machine Intelligence, Coral, Hollywood gender equality work with the Geena Davis Institute, the Google Clips camera, Google’s first “AI device” powered by local neural nets, and many AI features in Pixel and Android.
 In 2016 he wrote a widely read essay exploring the relationship between art and technology, and in 2017 he co-authored another popular essay on physiognomy and bias in AI and a refutation of claims that facial structure reveals sexual orientation.
 The group also works on basic research and new technologies and ideas for Android and Pixel, various Google services, and next-generation devices.

 Until December 2013, Blaise was at Microsoft, where he served in a variety of roles, from inventor to strategist, and led teams with strengths in interaction design, prototyping, computer vision and machine vision, augmented reality, wearable computing and graphics.
 His team’s technology powered a number of different products.
 He was also at various times the Architect of MSN, Bing Mobile and Bing Maps.
 He joined Microsoft when his startup, Seadragon, was acquired by Live Labs in 2006.